knobs-dials/phplatex/README.md

 - Put `phplatex.php` somewhere from which you can include it
 - Have the requirements installed, and check they are where phplatex.php expects them to be (/usr/bin), or edit it as needed
 - Create subdirecties 'tmp' and 'images' in each directory you will be *calling* the script from, with write permissions for the effective user, for example `mkdir tmp images; chown apache:apache tmp images`
-  - TODO: allow for a single global settable tmp and images directories

 - If you get "convert: not authorized" this is likely due to an 2018 ImageMagick update that disable PDF/PS conversions by default, apparently for security, and you need to tweak its policy.xml to re-enable it.